1960 United States men's Olympic basketball team: Legacy

 The 1960 team is thought to be one of the best amateur sports teams in basketball history.
-Nine members of the squad went on to play in the NBA and four players from the team - Robertson, Lucas, West and Walt Bellamy, have individually been elected to the Naismith Memorial Basketball Hall of Fame, as have head coach Pete Newell and Dutch Lonborg, who was on Newell's staff as team manager.
-Other career distinctions by team members include Robertson's League MVP Award in 1963-64.
+Nine members of the squad went on to play in the NBA and four players from the team – Robertson, Lucas, West and Walt Bellamy – have individually been elected to the Naismith Memorial Basketball Hall of Fame, as have head coach Pete Newell and Dutch Lonborg, who was on Newell's staff as team manager.
+Other career distinctions by team members include Robertson's League MVP Award in 1963–64.
 Dischinger's 1963 NBA Rookie of the Year Award (an award also received by Robertson (1961), Bellamy (1962), and Lucas(1964), Adrian Smith's NBA All-Star Game MVP in 1966, and West's NBA Finals MVP in 1969.
-Bob Boozer and Darrall Imhoff were also NBA All-Star Game participants during their careers.
-The team was elected to the US Olympic Hall of Fame in 1984.
+Eight members were later selected to at least one NBA All-Star Game (Bob Boozer, Darrall Imhoff and Adrian Smith were NBA All-Star Game participants during their careers.
+In total, there were 43 future All-Star berths amongst the teammates.
+The team was elected to the U.S. Olympic Hall of Fame in 1984.

 In 2010, along with the "Dream Team," the 1960 US Olympic men's basketball team was elected to the Naismith Memorial Basketball Hall of Fame as a unit.
 The election marks only the seventh and eighth teams so honored.